-RIGGERS stands for "React, Invent, Get together for a goal: Expertise in Rigging Services".
-It is a 2-year project co-funded by the Erasmus+ programme of the European Commission and coordinated by SKH (Stockholm University of the Arts) and FEDEC (International Network for Professional Circus Education).
+TRIGGERS stands for "React, Invent, Get together for a goal: Expertise in Rigging Services".
+It is a 2-year project co-funded by the Erasmus+ programme of the European Commission and coordinated by SKH (Stockholm University of the Arts) and FEDEC (International Professional Network for Circus Education).

-The project is aiming to enhance the quality Of safety measures in circus schools, and to foster the creation of an international community of professionals eager to exchange skills, advice and expertise for actual and future generations.
+The project is aiming at enhancing the quality of safety measures in circus schools, and to foster the creation of an international community of professionals eager to exchange skills, advice and expertise for actual and future generations.